Ride Morzine mountain bike chalet holidays more information.

 Both chalets are also equipped with an honesty bar filled with drinks and snacks for you to help yourself to.

 Excludes; Transfers, lift tickets, bike hire, guiding (all of which we can help arrange) and flights which you can arrange easily out of most international airports into Geneva.

 We offer B&B stays although to be honest the catered stay is the best value – much cheaper than the cost of eating out each night.

 You must vacate your room by 10am on the morning of departure.
 However, as per arrival, we are happy to store your bag whilst you await transfer pickup.
 You can get a brew and chill in the chalet or go for wander into town.
 Or, go for a ride and get changed after.

 We have off street parking at La Musardiere and a nearby free public car park that is free to use (depending on events in Morzine) at Le Darbon.

 Hopefully it’ll be hot and dry for your trip, it usually is, so it’s very much a T-shirt/shorts/flip flops kind of place.
 It does get cooler in the evening so a jumper is handy for then.
 If it is a wet day it will get cold, it can be down to 10 degrees in the summer so jeans/jumpers/water proof jacket could be handy.

-Packing you bike for flying – There are loads of good how to’s on Google.
-My top tips;
+Packing you bike for flying – Top tips;

 Remove rear mech & Remove rotors.